- Take a scenic trip around the island in a vintage car

 In the afternoon, return to the village and relax for a while before heading out to enjoy a local dinner under the stars.

-Day 7: Sidemen to Gili Meno
+Day 7: Transfer Padangbai Harbor, Boat to Gili Meno

-Located closer to Lombok than Bali, the Gili Islands consist of three small islands, Gili Trawangan, Gili Meno, and Gili Air.
+Today, you'll leave one tropical island paradise for another.
+Say goodbye to the lush countryside around Sidemen, and make your way east to the coast, where you will take the fast boat from Padangbai Harbor to Gili Meno.
+Located closer to Lombok than Bali, the Gili Islands consist of three small islands: Gili Trawangan, Gili Meno, and Gili Air.
 Gili Meno is the most laidback of the three and has the best beaches, which makes it the perfect place to relax for a few days.

-Check out Gili Trawangan and Gili Air from the water as you cruise past to find the best snorkeling spots, before returning back to Gili Meno after lunch.
+Check out Gili Trawangan and Gili Air from the water as you cruise past to find the best snorkeling spots before returning back to Gili Meno after lunch.
 Spend the rest of the day relaxing on the beach or exploring the island at your own pace.

 Day 9: Free Day on Gili Meno

 The coastal path that loops around the island offers some amazing views over the archipelago and Lombok in the distance, and you can also visit the lake and Gili Meno Turtle Sanctuary.
-If you're keen on diving or snorkeling, you can also head out on a fun dive or go snorkeling by the derelict jetty and the sunken pontoon on the west coast.
+If you're keen on diving or snorkeling, you can also head out on a fun dive or go snorkeling by the old jetty and the sunken pontoon on the west coast.
 You can also try your luck at seeing sea turtles if you go snorkeling in the shallow waters on the northern side of the island.

-Day 10: Gili Meno to Jimbaran
+Day 10: Transfer to Bali, Free Afternoon in Jimbaran

 Once you've checked into your hotel, the rest of the day is free.
 Jimbaran Bay has a sheltered beach that's perfect for swimming, but you can also head out to nearby Tegal Wangi beach, which is said to be one of the most beautiful beaches in Bali.
-You can also go for a wander through the town, and, if you feel like treating yourself, stop by one of the high-end spas for a traditional Balinese massage.
+You can also go for a wander through the town, and if you feel like treating yourself, stop by one of the high-end spas for a traditional Balinese massage.

+After an amazing trip exploring the island of the gods, it's time to say goodbye to Bali.
 Depending on the time of your flight, you might want to spend your last day squeezing in some last-minute sightseeing or souvenir shopping before making your way to the airport to begin your onward journey.